-Tender, moist, and with just a touch of sweetness, this gluten free cornbread comes together easily in just one bowl and makes the perfect side dish for chili, soups, stews, or just as a snack!
+Tender, moist, and with just a touch of sweetness from honey, this cornbread comes together easily in just one bowl and makes the perfect side dish for chili, soups, stews, or the holidays!
+Let me show you how simple homemade cornbread can be.

 Side shot of sliced cornbread on a cutting broad drizzled with honey.